Khalid-Hossain-Tarif/Trauma_Home/README.md

 # Trauma_Home
-PSD To HTML Design.
+One Page PSD To HTML Design.

 ## Specifications:
 - Modal Popup on Search Bar
 - Slider (Using "Slick Slider" Plugin)
--